AntonRize/WILL/WILL-cycles.md

 </div>

 **Proof Strategy:**
-Instead of force laws, we use the conservation of the two fundamental projection invariants:
+Instead of force laws, we use the conservation of the two projection invariants:
 1.  **Energy Projection:** \\(W = \beta^2 - \kappa^2 = \text{const}\\)
 2.  **Angular Projection:** \\(h = r\beta = \text{const}\\) (at turning points)

-Solving the energy balance between periapsis and apoapsis yields the fundamental identity for bound orbits:
+Solving the energy balance between periapsis and apoapsis yields the identity for bound orbits:

 \\[ 2\beta_p^2 = \kappa_p^2 (1+e) \\]